wevm/viem/site/zksync/actions/writeContract.md

 Below is a very basic example of how to execute a write function on a contract (with no arguments).

-While you can use `writeEip712Contract` [by itself](#standalone), it is highly recommended to pair it with [`simulateContract`](/docs/contract/simulateContract) to validate that the contract write will execute without errors.
+While you can use `writeContract` [by itself](#standalone), it is highly recommended to pair it with [`simulateContract`](/docs/contract/simulateContract) to validate that the contract write will execute without errors.

 ::: code-group